 There are several steep dunes of loose sand.
-You will find less vegetation here and wonderful views of the horizon.
+You will find less vegetation here and beautiful views of the horizon.

 Alkali Flat Trail

-There is little vegetation.
-The white sands really stand out against the blue sky.
-Each time you peak a steep dune, you are rewarded with a beautiful view.
+Little vegetation showcases the white sands standing out against the blue sky.
+Each time you ascend a steep dune, you get rewarded with a beautiful view.

 Would you like to feel like a kid again?
 Do yourself a favor and go sledding in White Sands.
 It is a blast!
 You will see adults and kids alike wearing wide grins.

-If feasible, bring your own sled.
-You may want to consider purchasing one at a local store before visiting the park.
-We did not think of this ahead of time.
+If feasible, bring your sled.
+Consider purchasing one at a local store before visiting the park.
+We should have thought of this ahead of time.
 I suspect you can find them in the Alamogordo stores for a better price.

-It is odd to go sledding without snow and without being bundled up in thick, winter gear.
-Your sled runs likely will not be as fast as those in snow.
+It is odd to go sledding without snow and without being bundled up in thick winter gear.
+Your sled runs likely will be slower than those in snow.
 But, it is a great time.
 We even saw a woman sledding with her dog in her lap.

-Head for the back of the park for the best sledding dunes.
-The last two miles of Dunes Drive has less vegetation.
-This means more spots for clean runs.
+Pro Tip: Head for the back of the park for the best sledding dunes.
+The last two miles of Dunes Drive have less vegetation, yielding more spots for clean runs.

 Walking barefoot in the cool, soft sand feels so good.
 It just gives you a sense of calm.

 We saw many young kids excitedly digging in the sand.
-This will be the biggest sandbox they have ever seen!
+It will be the biggest sandbox they have ever seen!
 Adults are welcome to join in.

-This is such a beautiful place you will want to take pictures.
-The scene is picturesque with dazzling white sand, sprawling blue skies and mountains in the distance.
+It is such a beautiful place you will want to take pictures.
+The scene is picturesque, with dazzling white sand, sprawling blue skies, and mountains in the distance.
 Cheese!